|Nutritional Guidelines (per serving)|

 Perhaps a pancake breakfast is a weekend tradition in your house, or whipping up a batch was a spur-of-the-moment decision.
-The fluffy flapjacks aren't a problem if you have all of the ingredients.
 But what if you are out of maple syrup?
 While nothing can really replace the flavor of pure maple syrup, you can turn some pantry staples into a tasty and less expensive substitute to use as a topping for pancakes, waffles, and French toast.

-Maple syrup starts as the sap of maple trees and boiling after the harvest concentrates the sweetness and thickens it to the syrupy consistency.
+Maple syrup starts as the sap of maple trees that is harvested and boiled to concentrate the sweetness and thicken it to the syrupy consistency.
 Tapping the trees takes place by hand during a few months in the late winter/early spring.
 The labor-intensive process partly accounts for the high price of pure maple syrup.
-In addition, it takes about 40 gallons of sap to make a gallon of maple syrup.
+Plus, it takes about 40 gallons of sap to make a gallon of maple syrup.

 This maple syrup substitute recipe results in a loose caramel sauce flavored with maple extract.
 While it can't stand in for maple syrup in baked goods, it does make a fine breakfast syrup.